 Biblia Hebraica Stuttgartensia by Karl Elliger, Willhelm Rudulph, et al. This is the Old Testament in Hebrew.
 It’s a beautiful paperback version that’s easy to use.
 The Hebrew lettering is very clear and easy to see.
-I’ve used this Hebrew Bible as my starting point for translating verses from Hebrew into English.
+I have used this Hebrew Bible as my starting point for translating verses from Hebrew into English.
 All the vowels are marked, which is a feature I love.
 Those markings help you to pronounce each word.
 Remember to use your Hebrew Bible from right to left, as the Hebrew language reads in that direction.

 Beginning Biblical Hebrew: A Grammar and Illustrated Reader by John A. Cook and Robert D. Holmstedt.
 (For beginners) This is a comprehensive text for learning biblical Hebrew — a full first semester book.
 You start out by learning the alphabet and pronunciation.
 Then each lesson introduces a new grammar concept (nouns, adjectives, pronouns, verbs, etc.), along with new vocabulary words from the Hebrew Old Testament.